carolinevdh/pedalpark/README.md

 - **Backbone.js** (no previous experience), for clean MVC software design.
 - **Underscore** (no previous experience), for its templating engine.

+Additionally, I use **Grunt** to concatenate all JS files for Backbone Models, Views and Routers into one minified JS file, allowing for clearly seperated files at development time, and one quick loading file at production time.

 ###Data
 All data is provided by [San Francisco 311][1] through their SODA API url at `http://data.sfgov.org/resource/w969-5mn4.json`